zarthur/CSCC-Fundamentals-Android-Notes/week_02/readme.md

 ```

 Suppose we wanted to print a message if the day's high temperature is above
 some value and the there's no chance of rain.
-Our boolean expression can be
+Our Boolean expression can be
-a compound expression consisting of boolean expressions.
+a compound expression consisting of Boolean expressions.

 ```java
 package com.myname.week_02;